shoryec/terraform-jenkins-slaves/README.md

 This repository stores terraform code which provisions the following resources:

-- Application Load Balancer
-- EFS and EFS Mount Targets
-- Rote53 Entry
 - Autoscaling group and launch configuration
+- Cloudwatch Metrics and Alarms
+- Jenkins Slave Cluster Auto-Discovery script

 ## Prerequisites